opnsense/docs/source/manual/how-tos/caddy.rst

 **Subdomain**                       Select a subdomain.
 This will put the handler on the subdomain instead of the domain.
 Use only with wildcard domains and subdomains.
 **Handle Type**                     `handle` or `handle path` can be chosen.
 If in doubt, always use `handle`, the most common option. `handle path` is used to strip the path from the URI.
 **Handle Path**                     Leave this empty to create a catch all location or enter a location like  `/foo/*` or `/foo/bar*`.
+**>Upstream**                       Upstream options
 **Upstream Domain**                 Should be an internal domain name or an IP Address of the upstream destination that should receive the reverse proxied traffic.
 **Upstream Port**                   Should be the port the upstream destination listens on.
 This can be left empty to use Caddy default port 80.
 **Upstream Path**                   In case the backend application resides in a sub-path of the web root and its path shouldn't be visible in the frontend URL, this setting can be used to prepend an initial path starting with '/' to every backend request.
 Java applications running in a servlet container like Tomcat are known to behave this way, so set it to e.g. '/guacamole' to access Apache Guacamole at the frontend root URL without needing a redirect.
+**>Trust**                          Certificate options
 **TLS**                             If the upstream destination only accepts HTTPS, enable this option.
 If the upstream destination has a globally trusted certificate, this TLS option is the only needed one.
+**NTLM**                            If the upstream destination needs NTLM authentication, enable this option together with TLS.
+For example: Exchange Server.
+**TLS Insecure Skip Verify**        Turns off TLS handshake verification, making the connection insecure and vulnerable to man-in-the-middle attacks.
+Do not use in production.
 **TLS Trusted CA Certificates**     Choose a CA certificate to trust for the upstream destination connection.
 Import a self-signed certificate or a CA certificate into the OPNsense `System - Trust - Authorities` store, and select it here.
 **TLS Server Name**                 If the SAN (Subject Alternative Name) of the offered trusted CA certificate or self-signed certificate doesn't match with the IP address or hostname of the `Upstream Domain`, enter it here.
 This will change the SNI (Server Name Identification) of Caddy to the `TLS Server Name`.
 IP address e.g. ``192.168.1.1`` or hostname e.g. ``localhost`` or ``opnsense.local`` are all valid choices.
 Only if the SAN and SNI match, the TLS connection will work, otherwise an error is logged that can be used to troubleshoot.
-**NTLM**                            If the upstream destination needs NTLM authentication, enable this option together with TLS.
-For example, Exchange Server.
-**TLS Insecure Skip Verify**        Turns off TLS handshake verification, making the connection insecure and vulnerable to man-in-the-middle attacks.
-Do not use in production.
 =================================== ================================

 ..
 Attention:: Only use `TLS Insecure Skip Verify` if absolutely necessary.
 Using it makes the connection to the upstream destination insecure.
 It might look like an easy way out for all kinds of certiciate issues, but in the end it is always a bad choice and proper certificate handling is strongly preferred.
 Please use the `TLS`, `TLS Trusted CA Certificates` and `TLS Server Name` options instead to get a **secure TLS connection** to the upstream destination.
 Another option is to use plain HTTP, since it doesn't imply that the connection is secure and encrypted.